freerasmea/freerasmea.github.io/take-action.md

 published: true
 ---

 <img src="{{site.baseurl}}/assets/img/free-rasmea-art.jpg">

+### Crowdfund & GET ON THE BUS from Chicago for Rasmea's appeal!
+Please help us raise money to get to Cincinnati!
+We will leave at 10 PM the night before the appeal, Tuesday, October 13th, 2015.
+It is imperative that we stand with Rasmea and fill the courthouse one last time!

 ### [All Out for Cincinnati to Support Rasmea at Her Appeal](http://justice4rasmea.org/events/2015/10/14/all-out-for-cincinnati/)
 Come to Cincinnati on the morning of October 14th for a rally in front of the courthouse and filling the courthouse afterwards as Rasmea's defense and the prosecution each present their oral arguments to a three-judge panel.